evnbr/regionize/README.md

 #### canSplit
 `(elmt: HTMLElement) => Bool`

-By default, canSplit returns true, so a single element may be split between page.
-Return false if the element should not be split between two pages, for example if it is an image or figure.
+By default, canSplit returns true, so a single element may be split between regions.
+Return false if the element should not be split between two regions, for example if it is an image or figure.
 This means the element will be shifted to the next page instead.